anothergeorgecoldham/anothergeorgecoldham/README.md

 I spent half my career as an educator teaching IT networking, administration and security.
 The job was amazing and nourished my soul, I actively look for opportunities to continue to do this and frequently mentor my peers at work and friends.

 I recently stood down from my volunteering roles with the Australian Computer Society where I was on the state and national managing committees over several years.

+>“Impossible is just a big word thrown around by small men who find it easier to live in the world they've been given than to explore the power they have to change it.
+Impossible is not a fact.
+It's an opinion.
+Impossible is not a declaration.
+It's a dare.
+Impossible is potential.
+Impossible is temporary. **Impossible is nothing.**”
+>
+>― Muhammad Ali

 ## Certifications